gitgik/decorators/README.md

     # Return a function without calling it
     return wrapped_function

+# Time for some experimentation
+a = func()
+print a # prints <function wrapped_function at (memory_location)>
+print a() # prints "Before the final blow was struck, I flung him into..."
 ```
+This means that:
-If you don't put parenthesis e.g wrapped_function(), a function can be passed around and can be assigned to other variables without executing it.
+`If you don't put parenthesis e.g wrapped_function(), a function can be passed around and can be assigned to other variables without executing it.`

+This is the underlying structure used by decorators.